hislam000/CSC-599.70-Course-Project/Part II: Course_Project/project_findings.md

 (a) What outliers present issues for your analysis?
 How have you chosen to handle them?
 Why?

-- [X] Outliers are luxury apartments with very high rent price and cheaply rented apartments.Since we are not allowed to delete the data we didn`t remove the outliers.
+- [X] Outliers are luxury apartments with very high rent price and cheaply rented apartments.Since we are not allowed to delete the data we didn't remove the outliers.

 (b) To what extent do missing values pose a challenge for your analysis?
 How have you chosen to handle them?
 Why?